brobsc/easy_tst/README.md

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via a issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via an issue, email, or any other method with the owners of this repository before making a change.

 ### Pull Request Process